edixn/profile-hyde/resume.md

 ##### Marketing Representitive *March - Aug.
 2016*

 * Created events that helped spread awareness about OrderUp to 1000's of Iowa City citizens
-* Used Guerrilla by hanging doorhangers on over 2000 doors
+* Used Guerrilla Marketing tactics to promote OrderUp